orion-project/rezonator2/docs/schema-format-she.md

 Schema format version.
 Versions 1, 1.1 and 1.2 are supported.

 ### Title
-Displayed title of the schema. *Not supported in reZonator-2*.
+Title of the schema displaying in the window title bar.

 ### HasTitle
 Defines if `Title` key is vaid.
-Can be 0 or 1. *Not supported in reZonator-2*.
+Can be 0 or 1.

 ### Notes
 Text notes for the schema, comment. *Not supported in reZonator-2*.